vskaret/PythonScenarioExpansion/README.md

-# ScenarioExpansion
+# Underdetermined World Concretizer
-Scripts/programs for expanding an initial Maude configuration (scenario) for the GeoAssistant
+Python implementation of an Underdetermined World Concretizer using Maude configurations as inputs and outputs

 ## Running the Python script:
 $ python3 expansion_script.py path_to_init_config output_directory